esla bi-multi group "a" two-way 165° 7½°

 the esla bi-multi group "a" two-way 165° 7½° in my collection

-This lantern (and associated bracket) was purchased from a house in Wimbledon,
+This lantern (and associated bracket) were discovered in a reclaim yard in North London.

 The glass was in good condition and the lampholder was complete.
-Apart from rewiring, stripping all the
+Apart from stripping all the

 paint off and repainting it, the lantern didn't require much other attention.